 A personal guarantee is an unsecured, written promise from the business owner pledging personal payment on the loan in the event the business itself would not be able to make payments.
 A personal guarantee might also be required from key company personnel – those without whom the business would not be able to operate.

 Personal guarantees are often mistaken as collateral.
 Although the concepts are similar; lenders use both means as ways to lessen the risk, a personal guarantee is not directly tied to a specific asset of the owner(s) since it is unsecured.

 Common Types of Personal Guarantees

-- Unlimited Personal Guarantees: When you sign an unlimited personal guarantee, you agree to allow the lender to recover the entire loan amount, plus interest and legal fees, if the company defaults on the loan.
-This may include money from savings and college funds and possibly other personal assets, such as your house or car.
+- Unlimited Personal Guarantees: When you sign an unlimited personal guarantee, you agree to allow the lender to recover the entire loan amount (plus interest and legal fees) with personal assets if the company defaults on the loan.
+These items may include money from checking or savings accounts, college funds as well as other personal assets, such as your house or car.
 The creditor has the right to collect against the guarantee without attempting to collect against the company.

-The purpose of a personal loan guarantee is to limit the risk of default lenders face by having borrowers have some “skin in the game.”
-Personal guarantees are fairly common in small business loans, so it’s important that you take a look at your business and your personal finances and understand all the possible ways a guarantee could affect both in the event the business doesn’t succeed.
+The purpose of a personal loan guarantee is to limit the risk of default lenders face by having borrowers put some “skin in the game.”
+Personal guarantees are relatively common in small business loans, so it’s important to have a solid understanding of how a guarantee could impact your own finances in the unfortunate event that the business doesn’t succeed.

-If you’re planning on seeking a loan, use our Business Loan Application Checklist to help prepare you for the process.
+If you’re planning on seeking commercial financing, our Business Loan Application Checklist can help you navigate the process.
 This handy guide provides an overview of the information you’ll want to present to your banker as you work together to identify the best type of loan for your situation.
 To get your complimentary copy, click below.